Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Within Fleetwood:

 • Walkable Pockets: sidewalks throughout the residential streets, with key shopping anchors clustered along Fraser Highway.
 Daily errands often need a short drive, but the neighbourhood reads as walkable for leisure (Walk Score: ~50).
+If you're mostly staying inside the area, the community itself is very walkable & getting around is quite easy.

 • Bikeable: bike-friendly streets & paths, with quieter residential streets connecting to the wider Surrey cycling network (Bike Score: ~50).